STRONG-TACT/strong-tact.github.io/cog_competition.markdown

 |Agent submission portal closes                     |July 15, 2024        |
 |CoG conference                                     |August 5-8, 2024     |

+### Competition Logistics

+- Location: the competition will run at Conferece on Games in Milan, Italy.
+Please refer to the official [CoG website](https://2024.ieee-cog.org/) for more information.
+- Registration: please refer to the official [CoG website](https://2024.ieee-cog.org/) for registration information.
 <!-- point to submission of auxiliary paper to CoG -->

+### Submission Details
+ The submission portal will be opened on May 1, 2024 and will be closed on July 15, 2024.

 ## Organization and Schedule

 ### Tentative Schedule

-The schedule will be released as the conference dates are coming up.
+TThe schedule will be released as the conference dates are coming up.

 <!-- | Start | End   | Activity                                     |
 |-------|-------|----------------------------------------------|